-The results in Figure 4 show that most VMMs have a throughput limitation, which varies with the packet size.
+The results presented in Figure 4 and Figure 5 show that most VMMs have a throughput limitation which depends on the packet size of the offered stream.
 All VMMs except OpenVZ reveal this limitation even for 1500 byte packet sizes.
 Only OpenVZ is able to forward packets of this size with the same performance as the raw system.
 However, if we look at the results for the other packet sizes, we clearly see the impact of virtualization even for OpenVZ.
-For smaller packet sizes, i.e. 500 byte and below, the VMware with the para-virtualized VMXNET3 driver (abbreviated by VMw-VM in the figures) outperforms all other solutions.
+The varying throughput rates for smaller packet sizes makes it hard to foresee the forwarding behavior of OpenVZ.
+In the same range, i.e. 500 byte packets and below, VMware with the para-virtualized VMXNET3 driver outperforms all other solutions.

-In conclusion, we see that the performance costs of virtualization gets higher, the more small packets are sent and the higher the bandwidth on the UUT is.
-Also OpenVZ, which only provides OS-level virtualization, has a noticeable influence on the systems' performance in these cases.
-The biggest problem identified is that the VMMs try to take as many packets of the network card as possible and therefore prevent layer-2 flow control to limit incoming data to a rate, which can be handled by the system.
-Hence, the majority of packets is lost before entering the guest system.
+In conclusion, we see that the performance costs of virtualization increases, the more small packets are sent and the higher the bandwidth on the UUT is.
+Even OpenVZ, which only provides OS-level virtualization, has a noticeable influence on the systems' performance in these cases.
+The biggest problem identified is that the VMMs try to take as many packets of the network card as possible and therefore prevent layer-2 flow control.
+Therefore, the data link layer cannot limit incoming data rate and a high number of packets are lost in the VMM.